AaronRDurant/aaron-durant/writing/posts/reviewing-2022/index.md

 ## I did 217 workouts

 That's an average of 18 per month, with a maximum of 33 in December.
-I've been putting in the work lately and ended the year strong!

 This figure includes everything tracked as a workout on my Apple Watch Series 7, from walking to running, indoor cycling to mountain biking, yoga to weight training, snowboarding to motocross, and many others.